namdao2000/ultimate-nextjs-starter/README.md

 # 🚀 The Ultimate Nextjs Starter Template

 🔋 Battery included™️.
-This an opinionated starter template for a production grade NextJS project I've adopted industries best practices into this project from my professional experience in big tech, startups and YC companies.
+This an opinionated starter template for a production grade NextJS project.
+I've adopted industries best practices into this project from my professional experience in big tech, startups and YC companies.

 ### 💡 Main features